 Kin Canada Bursaries, a program of the Hal Rogers Endowment Fund (HREF) is proud to

-have awarded bursaries to 1055 students across Canada since its inception in 1994.
+have disbursed bursaries to 1214 students across Canada since its inception in 1994.

 and school involvement, knowledge of Kin Canada and financial need.
 See the list of

 The Hal Rogers Endowment Fund disburses a number of named bursaries in honour of people/organizations who have shown support for Kin Canada Bursaries through their financial commitment and or advocacy for the program.

 The Diane Rogers Bursary for Excellence was established in 2019 to honour the longstanding contributions and

 support of Diane Rogers to the Hal Rogers Endowment Fund.
 Diane Rogers is the daughter of Kin Canada’s Founder,

 Hal Rogers O.C., O.B.E.
 Diane Rogers served as the honourary spokesperson of the Hal Rogers Endowment

 Fund.
 This bursary is awarded to the top scoring applicant of each year.